Greentrunk/Terroir/README.md

 Building Requirements:

-- Any C++20 capable compiler (built and tested on g++)
+- C++20 capable compiler (built and tested on g++ (Unix) and MSVC (Windows))
 - CMake (min version 3.0)
 - Python 3

 Terroir is a statically linked library that is linked at compile time with your chosen executable.
 Packages are handled through Microsoft's [vcpkg](https://vcpkg.io/en/index.html); it has been added as a git submodule under .gitsubmodules.
-All other dependencies are listen in vcpkg.json.
+All other dependencies are listed in vcpkg.json.

+For both platforms, Terroir has been built and tested using CMake and Visual Studio Code.
+If you aren't familiar with these tools, particularly CMake, I recommend learning the basics of these before attempting to fool around with the engine.

 Start by cloning the repo.